hexagonix/Doc/Hexagonix/README.en.md

 <div align="justify">

-Hexagonix was developed by [Felipe Lunkes](https://github.com/felipenlunkes).

 Read the license for more information about copyright, code ownership, and redistribution that apply only to files available in this repository (does not apply to the set of data and source code files that make up Hexagonix).
-It is worth mentioning that the code of the system components is being released little by little and that each package can be released with a different license.
 Always keep an eye on the `LICENSE` file available in each repository to be aware of legal rights and obligations.

 </div>